aidamian/Project_1_nd893/Report.md

 #### 5.2 Log #2

-Below is the second log present in the notebook that achieves the target more quickly by reducing the exploration due to a steeper decrease of epsilon
+Below is the second log present in the notebook that achieves the target more quickly by reducing the exploration due to a steeper decrease of epsilon.
+The model is saved in file `model_2.pt`

 ```
 Training iteration 2...